cs31415/cs31415.github.io/writings/Phoenix Diary.md

 It is 2:30 MT (1:30 PT) by the time we stop for gas at a 76.
 I take over the wheel.
 We stop shortly thereafter for lunch at a small highway town called Blythe just past the California border.
 We gain back the hour we lost when we enter California since we go from Mountain Time to Pacific Time.
 We order in the drive through and then park to eat.
 Chalupa and fiesta potatoes taste especially good when you are hungry.
 The attendant has given us extra potatoes by mistake.
 We don't mind this mistake in the least.
 We one by three it.

 The drive resumes.
+Gullu gets a good view from the dashboard but then feels too hot and retreats to the back seat.
 We are running into more traffic now.
 We stop in Palm Desert for Starbucks coffee.
 Shonu has Very Berry Hibiscus iced tea as usual and Kamini and I share a Mocha.

 As soon as we get back on the freeway, our friend the tire pressure indicator revisits us.
 We pull off at the next gas station and check the pressure.
 All seems good.
 So I reset the TPMS indicator and get back on the freeway.
 The unpaved roads might have thrown off the sensor.